FrozenBat27/FrozenBat27/README.md

-- 👋 Hi, I’m @FrozenBat27, also known as EMPERIC on the internet
+👋  Eric M. - Also known as EMPERIC or FrozenBat27.
-- 👀 I’m interested in technology, gaming, esports.
-- 🌱 I’m currently learning everything and anything regarding devops.
-- 😄 Pronouns: he/him
+💼 Systems Engineer by day, IT generalist
+🏫 Pursuing BS in IT, learning DevOps on the side.
-- ⚡ Fun fact: Used to play video games professionally!
+⚡ Fun fact: Used to play video games professionally.

 <!---
 FrozenBat27/FrozenBat27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.